 Dream Home Destination

-Another reason that makes Zambales definitely a province to live with is the communities that have been developed.
-Zambales is one of the provinces in the country that has a township community.
+Another reason that makes Zambales a province to live in is the communities that have been developed.
+Zambales is one of the country’s provinces with a township community.
 Camella, the country’s top house and lot developer, has a project in Zambales located in Subic.

-Camella Subic is a 17-hectare Mediterranean-themed township community located along National Highway Brgy.
+Camella Subic is a 17-hectare Mediterranean-themed township community situated along the National Highway Brgy.
 Aninagway-Sacatihan, Subic, Zambales.
 It is one of the first township communities established in Zambales, and it continues to attract families with its promise of a fulfilling lifestyle.

-As Camella promises, it creates a community that every Filipino dreams of – safe and secured, peaceful, with complete amenities, and a community that is beset with tranquil scenery.
-Indeed, it is one of the reasons why it is more fun and a must to live and reside in Zambales.
+As Camella promises, it creates a community that every Filipino dreams of – safe and secure, peaceful, with complete amenities, and a community that is beset with tranquil scenery.